Rise to Success: Career Highlights of Jackie Robinson

 In 1950, Jackie Robinson led the league in fielding among second basemen.

 During the 1951 season, Jackie Robinson led the National League in double plays made by a second baseman for the second year in a row, with 137.
-He also kept the Dodgers in contention for the 1951 pennant, hitting a game-tying hit in the 13th inning and a game-winning home run in the 14th inning of the last game of the regular season.
-This forced a playoff series against the New York Giants.
+During the last game of the regular season, in the 13th inning, he had a hit to tie the game and then hit a home run in the 14th inning, which proved to be the winning margin.

-In 1951, Jackie Robinson led the league in fielding among second basemen for the second consecutive year.
+In 1951, Jackie Robinson led the league in fielding among second basemen.

-In 1952, Jackie Robinson finished the year with 104 runs, a .308 batting average, and 24 stolen bases.
+In 1952, Jackie Robinson had 104 runs, a .308 batting average, and 24 stolen bases.
 He recorded a career-high on-base percentage of .436.
-The Dodgers won the National League pennant before losing the 1952 World Series to the New York Yankees in seven games.
+The Dodgers won the National League pennant before losing the 1952 World Series.
 On the television show Youth Wants to Know, Robinson challenged the Yankees' general manager, George Weiss, on the racial record of his team.
+The 1952 season was the last year Robinson was an everyday starter at second base.

 1953: Death Threats and Racial Advocacy

-In 1953, Jackie Robinson had 109 runs, a .329 batting average, and 17 steals, leading the Dodgers to another National League pennant.
-He also served as editor for Our Sports magazine and criticized segregated establishments, leading to integration in some places.
-However, Robinson's continued success spawned a string of death threats.
+In 1953, Jackie Robinson had 109 runs, a .329 batting average, and 17 steals.
+The Dodgers led to another National League pennant but lost to the Yankees in the World Series.
+He served as editor for Our Sports magazine and addressed racial issues publicly, criticizing segregated hotels and restaurants, leading to some establishments integrating.

 1954: All-Star Season